Alfresco/docs-alfresco/process-automation/latest/model/interfaces.md

 ## Upload default UI

-The UI definition is normally created using the [create default UI tool](#create-default-ui) and downloaded as a `.json` file by clicking **Download UI**.
+The UI definition is normally created using the [create default UI tool](#create-default-ui) and downloaded as a JSON file by clicking **Download UI**.
 You can follow the steps in this section to reuse a default UI definition in another project or UI.

->**Note**: To upload a custom UI, follow the steps in [Create custom UI](#create-custom-ui) instead.
+> **Note**: To upload a custom UI, follow the steps in [Create custom UI](#create-custom-ui) instead.

 To upload a default UI definition: